 Tamanna chatted with Florina Altshiler, Managing Attorney at Russo & Toner and prolific lecturer, before a few of her recent programs.
 She cautioned that no matter where you start, you probably won’t be taking on big cases right away.
 Most likely, you will start by working under a senior associate or partner, and eventually work your way up to solo trials years later.
 Of course, this depends on the size and organization of the law firm, and legal services attorneys are more likely to take on major responsibilities early on.
 In the beginning, however, expect to do legal research and write memos, observe trials, and generally do support work.

-While salaries definitely do change based on where you live, the median lawyer salary in the United States was $120,910 in 2018 - a 1.4% increase over 2017’s $119,250.
+While salaries do change based on where you live, the median lawyer salary in the United States was $127,990 in 2021.
 Even better, it looks like the job market is growing for attorneys (finally!).
-According to the Bureau of Labor Statistics, the job market for lawyers will grow eight percent through 2026.
+According to the Bureau of Labor Statistics, the job market for lawyers will grow 10% through 2031.

 Con: Don’t Forget About the Debt